TOPdesk/pytest-docker-network-fixtures/README.md

 ## Contributing?

-In its current state, code contributions seem a bit premature
+In its current state, code contributions seem a bit premature.